RaVeR76/My-Vinyl-Answer/README.md

 #### User Story : I want to be able to register for my own account

 * **Plan**
-I want the user to have the ability to register for My Vinyl Answer so they can log in anytime in the future with ease.
+I want the user to have the ability to register for **My Vinyl Answer** so they can log in anytime in the future with ease.
-I will create a register form where they will have to input their full name, a username, a email address and a password.
+I will create a register form where they will have to input their full name, a username, an email address and a password.
 There will be a Sign Up button available which will POST the data to the database.
 I will add some defensive programming so that usernames will not be duplicated.
 I will check to see if the new username already exists in the database and if so flash up a an alert but if not then render their profile page.
 This will be populated with the information they just input and also a welcome message will appear ... obviously I will not be displaying their **password** within their profile or anywhere in fact ha ha !

 * **Implementation**
 I created a simple *Sign up* page which has a simple form made from Bulma components.
-Onve the new user fills these in and hits the button.
-My ```signup ()``` function kicks into action and checks if the username exists, if so let the user know by a wee flash message and return them to the signup page.
+Once the new user fills these in and hits the button.
+My ```signup ()``` function kicks into action and checks if the username exists, if it does then I let the user know by a wee flash message and return them to the signup page.
 If the user doesn't exist then I take their filled in data and store it in a dictionary I called *signup* which I then *insert* into the Mongo Database.
 I also add the username to the session cookies for utilising whilst they are logged in.
 Let's not forget my wee flash message to welcome them to my website and  then send them to their profile page.
-I added an input for a the user to add a url of a pic they can use as a profile pic.
-It works ,ost of the time if the truth be told but it's not perfect at present.
-Google images says to share the image and then copy the link this way but i find this down't work.
-If you find the image then right click and copy image addreess then this works for me.
-ANyways, I've added like a big smiley raver face as a default image so no one should be left with blank image or broken link.
+I added an input for the user to add a url of a pic they can use as a profile pic.
+It works most of the time if the truth be told but it's not perfect at present.
+Google images says to share the image and then copy the link this way but I find this doesn't work.
+If you find the image then right click and copy image address then this works for me.
+Anyways, I've added like a big smiley raver face as a default image so no one should be left with blank image or broken link.
 I added validation to all inputs and added some requirements like min lengths or @ for the email.
-Password will be encripted by using hash method through the **werkzeug.security** utlity ..... generate_password_hash for generating and check_passowrd_hash for, well you've guessed it ... checking ha ha !
+Password will be encripted by using hash method through the **werkzeug.security** utlity ..... generate_password_hash for generating and check_password_hash for, well you've guessed it ... checking ha ha !
 So basically your wee password is taken and mashed, hashed, bashed up and stored in the database and when you login it becomes unbashed, unhashed and unmashed so that it can be compared with the login password at the login stage.
 That's the basic terms of it anyway .... all this hash talk is making me ***salivate*** to be honest, so let's move on quickly.
-I also added some Caps Lock code for super cool effect because if the truth be told, I sat for about an hour one evening trying to figure out why my login wasn't working and it was because i had Caps Lock on.
+I also added some Caps Lock code for super cool effect because if the truth be told, I sat for about an hour one evening trying to figure out why my login wasn't working and it was because I had Caps Lock on.
 You're thinking but should you not have noticed this at the username part ... well no is the answer because I was always clicking the selection from my input pop down history thingy so was never actually inputting my username.
 Anyway, that's the truth behind the reason why I have a Caps Lock check on the password entries.
 Finally, I had to put the Javascript for Caps Lock function on each password page because when it was in my main js file, it conflicted with the users vinyl collapsible but this was a bug which I'll talk about in the bugs section.

 * **Test**